ForEvolve/forevolve.github.io/_posts/en/2018-07-12-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 #### Add Task 5: Copy Files

-Next we want to copy the Jekyll output to the staging directory.
+Next, we want to copy the Jekyll output to the staging directory.
-To do so, we will use the `Copy Files` task.
+To do so, use the `Copy Files` task.

 ![Add a Copy Files build task](//cdn.forevolve.com/blog/images/2018/VSTS-create-build-6-task-copy-files.png)

 #### Add Task 6: Publish Build Artifacts

-Finally, we want to puslish the artifact that we copied with the previous task; to do so, we want to add a `Publish Build Artifacts` task.
+Finally, we want to publish the artifact that we copied with the previous task; to do so, add a `Publish Build Artifacts` task.

 ![Add a Publish Build Artifacts build task](//cdn.forevolve.com/blog/images/2018/VSTS-create-build-7-publish-build-artifacts.png)

 ### Configure build tasks

-Before going further, make sure that uour build pipeline looks like this:
+Now that the pipeline is initialized, we can configure it task by task; but, before going further, make sure that your build pipeline looks like this:

 ![Unconfigured Build pipeline](//cdn.forevolve.com/blog/images/2018/VSTS-create-build-8-all-tasks.png)

-Now that the pipeline is set, we will configure it task by task.

 #### Configure Task 1: Ruby